 When the work in your driveway is complete, we can connect you.
 Every property is unique, so there may be a few extra steps involved in getting fibre to your place.
 No matter where you live, we need to complete the following steps to get you connected:

 Agree your install plan

 Our technician will walk you through the best installation method for your home and you’ll need to sign a plan agreeing for Chorus to complete this work.

 Build your fibre

-Check out this short video to learn more about how we connect an MDU to fibre.
+Check out this video to learn more about the installation process for ROWs.